MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 ### Limited support for SQL data types in `sp_execute_external_script`

-Not all data types that are supported in SQL can be used in R. As a workaround, consider casting the unsupported data type to a supported data type before you pass the data to sp_execute_external_script.
+Not all data types that are supported in SQL can be used in R. As a workaround, consider casting the unsupported data type to a supported data type before passing the data to sp_execute_external_script.

 For more information, see [R Libraries and Data Types](r/r-libraries-and-data-types.md).

 ### Possible string corruption

-Any round trip of string data from [!INCLUDE[tsql](../includes/tsql-md.md)] to R and then to [!INCLUDE[tsql](../includes/tsql-md.md)] again can result in corruption.
-This corruption results from the various encodings that are used in R and in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], as well as from the various collations and languages that are supported in R and [!INCLUDE[tsql](../includes/tsql-md.md)].
+Any round-trip of string data from [!INCLUDE[tsql](../includes/tsql-md.md)] to R and then to [!INCLUDE[tsql](../includes/tsql-md.md)] again can result in corruption.
+This is due to the different encodings used in R and in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], as well as the various collations and languages that are supported in R and [!INCLUDE[tsql](../includes/tsql-md.md)].
 Any string in a non-ASCII encoding can potentially be handled incorrectly.

 When you send string data to R, convert it to an ASCII representation, if possible.